oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

     1. [Issue #272](https://github.com/oasis-tcs/sarif-spec/issues/272): "Introduce resultProvenance object"

-    I did not specify the default value we approved in TC #27, because it turned out to be more complicated than that.
+        I did not specify the default value for `resultProvenance.lastDetectionTimeUtc` that we approved in TC #27, because it turned out to be more complicated than we thought.
-    We will revisit the issue today.
+    I filed new [Issue #287](https://github.com/oasis-tcs/sarif-spec/issues/287): "Define default for resultProvenance.lastDetectionTimeUtc", which we'll discuss today.

 1. The following issues were closed without further action: